-The Barclaycard Platinum Travel Credit Card is a top-notch card for travel use, good for both purchases AND cash withdrawals in a foreign currency while abroad.
+The Barclaycard Platinum Cashback Plus Credit Card is a top-notch card for travel use, good for both purchases AND cash withdrawals in a foreign currency while abroad.
+Plus you get 0.25% cashback on all your spend until 31 August 2023.
 There are no FX fees or foreign cash withdrawal fees, plus by paying your full balance on time you won't pay interest on ATM withdrawals abroad—a highly unusual and potentially valuable feature.

-Promotion Ends: After 31 August 2022, the Barclaycard Platinum Travel Credit Card will start charging 2.99% fees for non-sterling cash withdrawals and purchases made abroad.
+Promotion Ends: After 31 August 2023, the Barclaycard Platinum Cashback Plus Credit Card will start charging 2.99% fees for non-sterling cash withdrawals and purchases made abroad.

 Pay in Pounds or Local Currency?
 As with all transactions abroad, it is very important to pay in the local currency.
 This means, when you're asked if you want to "pay in Pounds or Euros," for instance, you should say "Euros."
 You’d rather have your credit card do the currency exchange for you than the shop, as you'll get a better exchange rate that way.

-While you can transfer a balance to the Barclaycard Platinum Travel card, we don't recommend it.
+While you can transfer a balance to the Barclaycard Platinum Cashback Plus card, we don't recommend it.
 The card does not offer a no-interest period, which can be found on a number of other balance transfer cards in the market.
 If balance transfer is your goal, look elsewhere.

 Finally, as a purchases credit card, you'll also get up to 12 months of no interest on new purchases.